O2theC/CrabChampionSaveManager/README.md

 # FAQ:<br>
 Q: Can I help write and commit code?<br>

-A: This is my first biggish project and as such I would rather write it myself, but that doesn't mean I won't "borrow" any code in an issue or pull request, feature requests, suggestions, and ideas are welcome<br>
+A: This is my first biggish project and as such I would rather write it myself, but that doesn't mean I won't "borrow" any code in an issue or pull request, feature requests, suggestions, and ideas are welcome

+Q: I have questions about the program, how can i contact you?

+A: either submit an issue with your question or send me a msg to my discord( o2c )

+Q: i have suggestions for the program

+A: great, make an issue with your suggestion and why you think it would be useful or send my a msg to my discord( o2c ) and i will check it out

+Q: i have a problem with the program

+A: check the wiki, it may or may not have info about common issues, other wise make an issue or contact me on discord at o2c
 <br>
 <br>
 <br>